History of the Australia Fed Cup team: 1981–1991: Gradual decline

 In 1981, Australia's streak of consecutive finals was broken when they were defeated in the semifinals by the British team of Sue Barker and Virginia Wade.
 The Australians once again failed to reach the final in 1982, when they were defeated by West Germany in the semifinals, and in 1983 when they were defeated in the quarterfinals by Switzerland; marking the first time in Fed Cup history when the Australians failed to reach the last four.

 In 1984, however, the Australian team once again reached a final with a new team composed of Turnbull, sisters and junior champions Anne and Elizabeth Minter, and mixed doubles champion Elizabeth Sayers.
-They defeated their rivals from West Germany and United States in the quarterfinals and semifinals respectively, but were once again unable to defeat the Czechoslovakian team, this time composed of Helena Suková and Hana Mandlíková, in the final.
+They defeated their rivals from West Germany and United States in the quarterfinals and semifinals respectively, but were once again unable to defeat the Czechoslovak team, this time composed of Helena Suková and Hana Mandlíková, in the final.
 Nevertheless, this success did not last, as the team was beaten in the semifinals the following year (by United States) and from then on for three consecutive years only be able to make quarterfinal appearances (being defeated by Czechoslovakia in 1986, Bulgaria in 1987 and West Germany in 1988).

 In the Year-End rankings of 1987, Australia for the first time had no players within the singles Top 20, and in 1988 had only one player, Anne Minter, within the Top 30.
 These results transpired into their Fed Cup performance, where despite a semifinal showing in 1989, they had their earliest finishes in 1990 and 1991, when the team was defeated in the second round.
 On both occasions the highest ranked player in the side was below the Top 35.